pingboat/moileon/content/quotes/2025-08-13-map-date-quote-there-is-no-greater-power-for-the-individual-than-the-self-effort-of-right-action-in-the-present-author-yoga-vasishtha.md

 ---
-quote: There is no greater power for the individual than the self-effort of right action in the present. — Yoga Vasishtha
+quote: There is no greater power for the individual than the self effort of right action in the present. — Yoga Vasishtha
 author: ""
 date: ""